 A “facility” is the place where the physician will practice.
 It may be different from the employer’s principal business location and it may be one of the employer’s practice sites.

 A waiver application must include a letter from the “head of the facility” where the physician will practice.
 This should be the person who will have day-to-day management responsibility for the facility and the physician, including scheduling of physicians.
-If the letter is signed by anyone else in the organization, the application must also include a written statement from the person with day-to-day management responsibility for the facility explaining that they have read and understand the Minnesota J-1 visa waiver guidelines and will comply with state and federal waiver requirements.
+If the application is signed by anyone else in the organization, the application must also include a written statement from the person with day-to-day management responsibility for the facility explaining that they have read and understand the Minnesota J-1 visa waiver guidelines and will comply with state and federal waiver requirements.

 - The application must demonstrate a bona fide offer and acceptance of full-time employment at a health facility (a copy of the complete contract) and must agree to begin employment at such facility within 90 days of receiving a waiver.

-- The physician must practice primary care or specialty medicine full-time in the geographic area or areas which are designated by the Secretary of Health and Human Services as a Health Professional Shortage Area (HPSA) or Medically Underserved Area (MUA).
+- The physician must practice primary or specialty care medicine full-time in the geographic area or areas which are designated by the Secretary of Health and Human Services as a Health Professional Shortage Area (HPSA) or Medically Underserved Area (MUA).

 - The waiver application must demonstrate that the facility has an in-place sliding fee schedule or similar written indigent care policy for determining discounts or charity care based on the patient’s ability to pay.
 The policy must be posted in a place that is accessible to patients and potential patients.